Chartered Surveyor

 Chartered Surveyor is the description (protected by law in many countries) of Professional Members and Fellows of the Royal Institution of Chartered Surveyors (RICS) entitled to use the designation (and a number of variations such as "Chartered Building Surveyor" or "Chartered Quantity Surveyor" or "Chartered Civil Engineering Surveyor" depending on their field of expertise) in the (British) Commonwealth of Nations and Ireland.
 Chartered originates from the Royal Charter granted to the world's first professional body of surveyors.
 Chartered Surveyors are entitled to use "MRICS" or "FRICS" after their names as appropriate.

 Chartered Surveyors are highly trained and experienced property professionals.
 Surveyors offer impartial, specialist advice on a variety of property related issues and the services which they provide are diverse.

 Chartered Surveyors work in all fields of property and building consultancy.
 At the most basic level, their duties include valuing property and undertaking structural surveys of buildings.
-They also provide expert consultancy advice in property, construction and related environmental issues.
+They also provide expert consultancy advice in property, construction, and related environmental issues.

 United Kingdom

 A Chartered surveyor in the United Kingdom is a surveyor who is a member of the Royal Institution of Chartered Surveyors ("RICS").
-Until the end of the 20th century, some members were members of the ISVA ("Incorporated Society of Valuers and Auctioneers"), but this organisation merged into the RICS in 1999.
+Until the end of the 20th century, some members were members of the ISVA ("Incorporated Society of Valuers and Auctioneers"), but this organization merged with the RICS in 1999.

-In the reforms of the RICS in the 1990s, the former divisional structure of the institution was abolished and the use of the alternative designations retained solely for the use of members to retain clarification when informing clients of specialist areas of expertise.
-Despite the attempt to unify the profession under one title chartered surveyor there is very little in common across the whole range of disciplines that are within the grasp of all members.
-The core membership is based in the construction profession, and another large sector deal with property ownership and management.
-Beyond these cores there are marine, land, rural and antiques specialists.
+In the reforms of the RICS in the 1990s, the former divisional structure of the institution was abolished, and the use of the alternative designations was retained solely for the use of members to retain clarification when informing clients of specialist areas of expertise.
+Despite the attempt to unify the profession under one title "chartered surveyor", there is very little in common across the whole range of disciplines that are within the grasp of all members.
+The core membership is based in the construction profession and another large sector deals with property ownership and management.
+Beyond these cores, there are marine, land, rural, and antiques specialists.

-Chartered surveyors in the core of the profession may offer mortgage valuations, homebuyer's survey and valuations, full building surveys, building surveyors' services, quantity surveying, land surveying, auctioneering, estate management and other forms of survey and building-related advice.
+Chartered surveyors in the core of the profession may offer mortgage valuations, homebuyer's surveys and valuations, full building surveys, building surveyors' services, quantity surveying, land surveying, auctioneering, estate management, and other forms of survey and building-related advice.
 It is not usual for an individual member to have expertise in several areas, and hence partnerships or companies are established to create general practices able to offer a wider spectrum of surveying services.